HakimiX/docker-infrastructure/README.md

 ![](resources/images/nginx-routing.png)

 ### Terraform
-Terraform allows us to manage infrastructure as code (IaC) rather tha using a graphical user interface.
-Terraform allows us to manage the infrastructure in a safe, consistent and repeatable way by defining resource configurations that we can version and reuse.
+Terraform allows us to manage infrastructure as code (IaC) rather tham using a graphical user interface.
+It allows us to manage the infrastructure in a safe, consistent and repeatable way by defining resource configurations that we can version and reuse.
 ```shell
 # Initialize the working directory so Terraform can run the configuration